-MaryBe McMillan is President of the North Carolina State AFL-CIO.
-With her election to this position in 2017, she became the first female president in the history of the organization and, as of October 2021, is one of twelve women leading state AFL-CIO federations in the country.
+MaryBe McMillan is serving her second term as President of the North Carolina State AFL-CIO.
+With her initial election to this position in 2017, she became the first female president in the history of the organization and, as of October 2021, is one of twelve women leading state AFL-CIO federations in the country.
 Prior to her election as President, she served 12 years as Secretary-Treasurer—again the first woman to serve in that position.

 MaryBe grew up in Hickory, North Carolina.
 She became involved with union organizing as a student and is passionate about organizing workers in the South.
 MaryBe frequently speaks to groups around the country about the importance of building a strong labor movement in the South.